 Cosmetic damage does not apply, and the damage needs to actually impact the functionality of the phone.
 This means that it should prevent you from receiving or making phone calls.

 Also, this coverage is secondary if the device is covered under another plan.
 This could include an insurance policy through the carrier or with your homeowner’s, renter’s, or personal property company.
 Claims need to be made within 60 days of the incident.
 All requested documentation should be submitted within 90 days of the incident.

 For a complete list of rules regarding cell phone coverage from First Citizens, you can view their benefits guide here.

 Is It Worth It?

-You may be wondering if a credit card’s cell phone coverage is worth utilizing, especially when compared to a carrier’s optional insurance coverage.
+You may be wondering if a credit card’s cell phone coverage is worth utilizing.
+This can be especially when compared to a carrier’s optional insurance coverage.
 To that, I say absolutely.

+In summary, are these the best credit cards to pay for your cell phone?
 When given the option between using these cards or one without cell phone coverage, the answer is clear.
 No, the cell phone benefit alone probably isn’t enough to warrant applying for one of these credit card products.
 However, it can be a huge perk (or even a deciding factor) if you’re comparing a few different options.
-With its 80,000 point sign-up bonus, 3x points per $1 on cell phone purchases, and up to $1,800 in coverage the Ink Preferred is the clear winner, imho.